FiachraCI/fiachra-holland-portfolio-site/README.md

 ### **Colour Scheme**

 The colour scheme was based around [this](https://github.com/FiachraCI/fiachra-holland-portfolio-site/blob/master/wireframes/colour-hex.pdf) hex palette.
-The white sections of the site ie the paragraphs etc are off-white rather than pure white, this was decided upon to avoid a stark contrast between the elements.
+The white sections of the site for example the paragraphs, are off-white rather than pure white, this was decided upon to avoid a stark contrast between the elements.

 ### **Typography**